Spatial planning at the regional level

-Content of the regional spatial strategy
+Content of the regional spatial plan

-The regional spatial strategy sets the goals and priorities of spatial development and contains guidelines for the spatial development of the region, especially guidelines for the development of settlements, the public service infrastructure and landscaping by preserving the landscape’s identity.
+The regional spatial plan sets the goals and priorities of spatial development and contains guidelines for the spatial development of the region, especially guidelines for the development of settlements, the public service infrastructure and landscaping by preserving the landscape’s identity.
 Among other things, it defines towns, other urban settlements and any other settlements that are important for the region’s development, defines wider urban areas, sets out the design of social infrastructure networks, the public service infrastructure, residential areas and the green system of the region and identifies priority areas for the development of individual activities that are important for regions and connections with neighbouring areas.

-The key role of the regional spatial strategy is to harmonise municipalities on its implementation and to determine spatial arrangement designs of local importance that extend into the area of several municipalities or affect their development, such as priority housing development areas, large shopping centres, infrastructure hubs and spatial arrangements intended for the regulation of joint public passenger transport, social infrastructure facility areas and spatial arrangements directly intended for the provision of local public service utilities in the field of environmental protection.
+The key role of the regional spatial plan is to harmonise municipalities on its implementation and to determine spatial arrangement designs of local importance that extend into the area of several municipalities or affect their development, such as priority housing development areas, large shopping centres, infrastructure hubs and spatial arrangements intended for the regulation of joint public passenger transport, social infrastructure facility areas and spatial arrangements directly intended for the provision of local public service utilities in the field of environmental protection.

 Integration of regional level spatial planning into the policy of balanced regional development and the spatial planning system